Chart Color Schemes

 Kingswood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kingswood's population showed high cultural diversity, with 32.3% born overseas and 29.6% speaking a language other than English at home.
+Kingswood's population showed high cultural diversity, with 32.3% born overseas and 29.6% speaking a non-English language at home.
 Christianity was the predominant religion, at 49.7%.
-The category 'Other' had an overrepresentation in Kingswood (3.4%) compared to Greater Sydney (1.8%).
+The 'Other' religious category comprised 3.4%, higher than Greater Sydney's 1.8%.

 Frequently Asked Questions - Diversity